ChlodAlejandro/ChlodAlejandro/README.md

 ## Hello! ✨

 My name is Chlod Aidan Alejandro, and I'm a senior software developer and IT manager at my own home.
-You can call me whatever you want, be it "Chlod", "Aidan", 「アレハンドロ」, or just straight up "dude".
+You can call me whatever you want, be it "Chlod", "Aidan", 「アイーダン君」, or just straight up "dude".

 ### 🔭 I’m currently working on ...
 A lot of things.
 I put them on a [Trello board](https://trello.com/b/NAr4XDX8/my-projects) to keep things organized.
 Although you might know me from a few of my projects: